 Some meet jobs, such as set-up and clean-up, occur early before the meet or after the meet.
 Most other jobs during the meet are either first-half or second-half jobs.
 First half workers are to report to their positions at the designated time at the start of the meet.
 Second half jobs start at the at the start of the breaststroke; Please listen for announcements and report to your volunteer position on time.
 If you are working a first-half job, please do not leave your post until you have been relieved by your second-half counterpart.

 You can manage your meet volunteer jobs on the Swim & Job Signups page.
 At some point, we lock the meet jobs database.
 After that, in order to change your meet jobs, you must send an email to: [email protected].

 Space and Setup

 Families can set up tents, EZ-ups, blankets, and chairs on any available grassy area.
-For the practice meet we have the entire grassy area at the Cabana Club.
-Please observe, however, for our home dual meets: there will be a dividing rope along the grass near the shallow end of the pool, designating the south grass area as reserved for the visiting team.
+For the intrasquad meet we have the entire area at the pool.
+Please observe, however, for our home dual meets: we leave space for the away team on the baby pool side of the facility.

 Swimmer Event, Lane, and Heat Assignments

 There is no swimmer check-in.
 Swimmers should look for their event, heat and lane assignments posted at the venue.
 They will also be available via the SwimTopia app on your mobile device.
 Please bring a sharpie so you can write those assignments on your swimmers arm!